B-Stewart/gatsby-starter-ts-emotion-netlifycms/README.md

 Follow the [Netlify CMS Quick Start Guide](https://www.netlifycms.org/docs/quick-start/#authentication) to set up authentication, and hosting.

-## Dependencies
+## Dependency Notes

-- CLSX (classnames alternative, tiny);
+- [CLSX](https://github.com/lukeed/clsx) - Helps with logic heavy construction of class attributes for css.

 # TODO:

-- Move Article Row Queries to partial queries to share logic
 - Better way to add icons to header links
-- Use Background Video / Image Web components
 - Move Logo to CMS
 - Move Favicon to CMS
 - Move More Content to CMS